 - Connecting violence to transphobia: violence against trans people is driven by transphobia.
 (4) By making the connection between transphobia and sexual violence explicit, participants can better anticipate and counter coercive scripts used by perpetrators.
 They can also tap into anger over injustice - an emotion that fuels forceful resistance - to empower themselves. - 2.
 Addressing trans-specific barriers to resistance: cis women and trans people share many fears related to resisting sexual assault, like not wanting to 'make a scene'.
 However, trans people have unique concerns, like a fear of being accused of assault, due to negative stereotypes about trans people.
 This program acknowledges those fears while providing practice in tough situations. - 3.
 Profiles of violence often experienced by trans people: there are three 'types' of sexual coercion and violence that the adaptation gives special attention to.
-While cis women can experience these forms of violence, they are disproportionately experienced by trans people:

-- 1. Transphobic tactics: perpetrators of violence against a trans or nonbinary person can, for example, tell them that a 'real man/woman' would agree to certain sex acts.
-(4) Since trans students are likely to be early in their gender transition, these tactics are especially pernicious. - 2.
+While cis women can experience these forms of violence, they are disproportionately experienced by trans people: - a.
+Transphobic tactics: perpetrators of violence against a trans or nonbinary person can, for example, tell them that a 'real man/woman' would agree to certain sex acts.

+- b.
 Fetishization: a form of sexual objectification done to marginalized groups, wherein the trait that makes them a minority (i.e., skin color, body size) is sexualized.
 Trans and nonbinary people frequently experience fetishization as a form of sexual harassment that can lead to violence.
-(5) - 3.
+(5)

+• c.
 Intimate partner violence: this refers to sexual violence in the context of an intimate relationship, which trans people are twice as likely to experience.
 (6)

-The Trans-EAAA (TEA3) program
+The Trans-EAAA (TEA) program

-Our adapted intervention - tentatively titled Trans-EAAA (TEA3) - is now drafted.
+Our adapted intervention - tentatively titled Trans-EAAA (TEA) - is now drafted.
 An additional session was added to allow time for new material that affirms gender or addresses trans-specific forms of violence, bringing the total intervention time to 15 hours or five three-hour sessions.